emissary-ingress/emissary/user-guide/monitoring.md

 **Note:** If you deployed the Prometheus Operator via the Helm Chart, a Grafana dashboard is created by default.
 You can use this dashboard or set `grafana.enabled: false` and follow the instructions below.

-To deploy Grafana behind Ambassador: replace `{{AMBASSADOR_IP}}` with the IP address of your Ambassador service, copy the YAML below, and apply it with `kubectl`:
+To deploy Grafana behind Ambassador Edge Stack: replace `{{AMBASSADOR_IP}}` with the IP address of your Ambassador Edge Stack service, copy the YAML below, and apply it with `kubectl`:

 ```yaml
 ---